sdasgup3/validating-binary-decompilation/README.md

 [&#11181;](#Table-of-Contents)

 ## Experimental Matcher
-**Iterative Pruning based Matcher:** Iteratively prunes the matched sub- graphs and look for more isomorphic matches after canonicalizing the residual graph.
+**Iterative Pruning based Matcher (IPM):** Iteratively prunes the matched sub- graphs and look for more isomorphic matches after transforming (using LLVM optimizations) the residual graph.
-This ehancement of the matcher is based on the insight that the residual graphs will be much straight- forward, in terms of the aliasing relations among instructions, for the optimization passes to canonicalize effectively.
+This enhancement of the matcher is based on the insight that the residual graphs will be much straight- forward, in terms of the aliasing relations among instructions, for the optimization passes to optimize effectively.

 ### Build Instructions
   - Checkout Repository